yahoo/elide-doc/pages/guide/v5/04-analytics.md

 | suggestionColumns     | Zero or more additional columns that should be searched in conjunction with the primary column to locate a particular value. |
 {:.table}

+{% include code_example example="04-tablesources" %}

+### Namespaces

+Namespaces organize a set of related tables together so they can share:
+ - Package level metadata like name, friendly name, and description.
+ - Default read permission rules for every table in the namespace.
+ - A common API prefix that is prepended to each model name in the namespace (NamespaceName_ModelName).

+While, namespaces are optional, all tables belong to one and only one namespace.
+If no namespace is defined, the table will belong to the 'default' namespace.
+The default namespace does not have an API prefix.

+{% include code_example example="04-namespaces" %}

 ### Inheritance

 Tables can extend another existing Table.
 The following actions can be performed: